ITDevLtd/MCVirt/Documentation/Cluster.rst

 ----------------

 1. Ensure the package ``drbd8-utils`` is installed on both of the nodes in the cluster
-2. Ensure that the IP to be used for DRBD traffic is configured in global MCVirt configuration, ``/var/lib/mcvirt/`hostname`/config.json``
+2. DRBD data will be transmitted over the 'cluster' address.
+Ensure that this has been set and that the network is segemneted from other network traffic (e.g. by using VLANs).
 3. Perform the following MCVirt command to configure DRBD::

     mcvirt drbd --enable